 The Cross Cushing Preserve comprises about 31 acres that nearly spans the width of the Cushing peninsula.
 In 2011, a group of 85 local residents donated the funds to purchase the property to establish a public hiking opportunity and the first public access to the Georges River for the town.
 The property is mostly woodland ...
 Read more

 In 2000, the Land Trust acquired Jack Baker Woods in Thomaston.
-This long and narrow 18-acre property is a mix of softwoods (balsam fir and spruce) set amidst a high-function wetland.
-It primarily serves as a trailhead for two sections of the Georges Highland Path: the 3.5-mile Thomaston Town Forest trail and the 6.5-mile ...
+This long and narrow 18-acre property located on Beechwood Street is a mix of softwoods (balsam fir and spruce) set amidst a high-function wetland.
+It primarily serves as a trailhead for the 3.5-mile Thomaston Town Forest trail and the 6.5-mile ...
 Read more

-The Langlais Sculpture Preserve is the 90-acre Cushing homestead of renowned Maine artist, Bernard “Blackie” Langlais and his wife Helen.
-“Blackie” created over 3,000 indoor and outdoor works of art during his lifetime that are unique, edgy, very imaginative, and engaging to young and old.
+The Langlais Sculpture Preserve was the 90-acre homestead of renowned Maine artist, Bernard “Blackie” Langlais and his wife Helen.
+“Blackie” created more than 3,500 indoor and outdoor works of art during his lifetime that are unique, edgy, very imaginative, and engaging to young and old.

 In 2008, we acquired the 65-acre Pleasant Point Nature Preserve in Cushing through the generous donation of a group of 25 families.
 They worked for a dozen years to purchase several adjacent lots of land on the lower Cushing peninsula.
 Nestled between Pleasant Point Road and Stone’s Point Road, the property features a mixed woodland ...
 Read more

 The Riverview Hayfields Preserve in South Thomaston is central to the vision for our Bridging Two Rivers project.
 The goal of the Bridging Two Rivers project is to protect a ‘land bridge’ between the St. George and Weskeag Rivers.